ux3d/KhronosSandbox/README.md

-# glTF 2.0 raytrace vs. pathtrace vs. rasterize using Vulkan
+# TinyEngine for glTF 2.0 raytracing and rasterizing using Vulkan

-This R&D project is a playground to evaluate raytracing vs. pathtracing vs. rasterizing glTF 2.0 with it's Metallic-Roughness material model.
+This [R&D](https://en.wikipedia.org/wiki/Research_and_development) project is a sandbox to evaluate raytracing vs. rasterizing [glTF 2.0](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) using [Vulkan](https://www.khronos.org/vulkan/) with it's Metallic-Roughness material model.
+The TinyEngine requires Vulkan 1.2 and several extensions for raytracing.
+However, the TinyEngine can also be setup for Vulkan 1.0 and 1.1.

 ![Screenshot DamagedHelmet](screenshot.jpg)

-Evaluation
-- [x] TinyEngine
-  - [x] Resize/maximize
-- [x] glTF rasterize
-- [x] glTF raytrace
-  - [ ] Shadows
-  - [ ] Transparency
-- [x] glTF pathtrace

 ## TinyEngine architecture